List of Ohio Wesleyan University buildings: University Hall

 University Hall is the home of many administrative offices, including the President's Office, Registrar's Office, and Business Affairs as well as the Modern Foreign Languages departments.
 It is one of the most notable landmark buildings on campus.

 The original Gray Chapel is located in University Hall.
 It is the home of a $442,000 Johannes Klais Orgelbau Memorial Concert Organ with 82 ranks, 55 stops, and 4,522 pipes.

 Leon A. Beeghly Library

 Ohio Wesleyan's main library is The Leon A. Beeghly Library housing a collection of more than 480,000 items, including rare books, manuscripts, art, microfilm, and federal government publications.
 Its Audio Visual Center includes a learning laboratory, multimedia classrooms, and individual viewing/listening rooms.
 The balance of the collection is in two other libraries elsewhere on campus (the science library in the Science Center and the music library in Sanborn Hall).
 The main Library also houses the Archives of Ohio United Methodism and is a national repository for government documents.
+In July 2023, it was announced that Beeghly library would be closed immediately due to environmental control issues.
+The current plan for the building is a complete tear down and rebuild of something completely new.